Giant tree topples over during Beta's rainfall and lands on single mom's only car

-It happened near the Gulf Freeway and Wayside Drive early Tuesday morning, when Beta was raging as a storm and its rain felt continuous and soaked many parts of the Houston area.
+It happened near the Gulf Freeway and Wayside Drive early Tuesday as Tropical Depression Beta passed through and soaked many parts of the Houston area.

 "I'm a single mother of two and this is actually my only vehicle," said the mother when she spoke with ABC13's Miya Shay as workers cleaned up the mess.
 "I don't know what I'm going to.
 There's nothing much I can do."